Tangent Space Excitation Ansatz for Quantum Circuits: Implementation on quantum devices

 For the case with explicit translation invariance, the basis state is given by a momentum superposition of various configurations.
 E.g., in 1D we have $|\phi_K(G)\rangle=\sum_{j}\mathrm{e}^{-\mathrm{i}Kj}|\phi_j(G)\rangle$, where $|\phi_j(G)\rangle$ is generated by the ground state circuit with a local perturbation gate $G$ inserted.
 Notice here we use $j$ to label the site index.
 Due to linearity, the overlap between these basis states can be classically converted to a sum of overlap for basis states without translation invariance:

-The same is also true for matrix elements of effective Hamiltonian.
-Note that, the state $|\phi_j(G)\rangle$ is generated by a unitary acting on the initial state, and thus is easy to prepare, while $|\phi_K(G)$ takes a Bloch wave form, the preparation of which is much harder.
-Thus on quantum devices, we can focus on the case where the basis does not have translation invariance, and then a Fourier transform with the classical data can give the norm matrix and effective Hamiltonian in a given momentum sector.
+The same is true for matrix elements of effective Hamiltonian.
+Note that, the state $|\phi_j(G)\rangle$ is generated by a unitary acting on the initial state, and thus is easy to prepare, while $|\phi_K(G)\rangle$ takes a Bloch wave form and is harder to prepare.
+Thus on quantum devices, we can focus on the case where the basis do not have translation invariance, and then a Fourier transform with the classical data generates the norm matrix and effective Hamiltonian in a given momentum sector.

-The main technique to measure the overlap is Hadamard test, which is a useful tool in advanced quantum algorithm.
+The main technique to measure the overlap is Hadamard test, which is a useful tool in advanced quantum algorithms.
 Consider two of the basis states $|\phi_j\rangle, j=1,2$, which can be generated by a unitary circuit on an initial product state, i.e., $|\phi_j\rangle=u_j|0\rangle^{\otimes N}$.
-To measure $\langle \phi_1|\phi_2\rangle$, we consider the real part and imaginary part separately.
+To measure $\langle \phi_1|\phi_2\rangle$, we consider the real and imaginary part separately.